Mahdisahar/Responsive-Food-page/README.md

-# Responsive-Food-page Building a responsive website in all mobile devices with Hamburger button
+This website shows how to make Hamburger button and how to make a responsive website to all mobile devices